takemil8088/MICB-475-Project-2/README.md

 ## Team meeting 8 Nov 25th:

 **Meeting Agenda:**
--present our graphs and data to Evelyn, Avril, and Sam and get feedback, -discuss plans for manuscript
+#present our graphs and data to Evelyn, Avril, and Sam and get feedback,
+#discuss plans for manuscript

 **Meeting notes:**

-These are the conclusions we came to from the discussion this meeting:
+#These are the conclusions we came to from the discussion this meeting:

 #to do:
 -Beta diversity separate age groups onto different graphs, run a PERMANOVA